 Earlier in his career, he was seconded as legal counsel to the Registration Section of the Capital Markets Branch of the Ontario Securities Commission and to the Fixed Income Group of CIBC Wood Gundy Securities Inc.

 Teaching and writing

 For many years, Sean was a special lecturer in various securities law topics at the University of Windsor, the University of Western Ontario, Dalhousie University and Queen’s University.
 For over 25 years, he has been a co-editor of LexisNexis’ Annotated Ontario Securities Legislation.
 He is a co-author of a chapter in Practicing Law Institute's Treatises: Broker-Dealer Regulation and Investment Adviser Regulation.
 He is also a co-author of CCH’s Canadian Securities Regulatory Requirements Applicable to Non-Resident Broker-Dealers, Advisers and Investment Fund Managers, a handbook of Canadian securities regulatory requirements for non-resident securities firms published in 2012.

 Sean received his BA from the University of Toronto, his JD from the University of Windsor and his LLM in banking and financial services law from the Osgoode Hall Law School.

-Sean Sadler and Nigel P.J.
-Johnston, write about Canadian matters in The International Comparative Legal Guide to: Alternative Investment Funds (6th edition).
-This guide covers common issues, including regulatory frameworks, fund structures and marketing in 29 jurisdictions.
+Sean D. Sadler, Cristian Blidariu and Nigel P.J.
+Johnston, write about Canadian matters in The International Comparative Legal Guide to Alternative Investment Funds.
+This chapter covers key issues, including regulatory frameworks, fund structures and marketing in Canada.